FailAcademy/learning/adp-london/_lessons/week-04/01-forms.md

 ## Lab Activity

-1. Create a form in your "REDit" project.
-Include:
-  - saving data to the Redux store
-  - validation of fields
-  - styled components
-  - error feedback
-  - a disabled submit button when the form is invalid

----

-## Lab Activity

-Create a form in your REDit app using `redux-form`.
+Create the forms that you'll use in your REDit app, using `redux-form`.
 It should follow the same guidelines as Exercise 2.
+You'll need to create both a user (login) form and a form for creating new posts.

 ---